American Board of Commissioners for Foreign Missions: Early history

 The Judsons, Newells, and Luther Rice set sail for India from Salem, Massachusetts on the Caravan on February 19, 1812.

 In 1806, five students from Williams College in western Massachusetts took shelter from a thunderstorm in a haystack.
 At the Haystack Prayer Meeting, they came to the common conviction that "the field is the world" and inspired the creation of the ABCFM four years later.
 The objective of the ABCFM was to spread Christianity worldwide.
 Congregationalist in origin, the ABCFM also accepted missionaries from Presbyterian (1812–70), Dutch-Reformed (1819–57) and other denominations.

 In 1812, the ABCFM sent its first missionaries – Adoniram and Ann Hasseltine Judson; Samuel and Roxana Peck Nott; Samuel and Harriet Newell; Gordon Hall, and Luther Rice—to British India.
 Between 1812 and 1840, they were followed by missionaries to the following people and places: Tennessee to the Cherokee Indians, India (the Bombay area), northern Ceylon (modern day Sri Lanka), the Sandwich Islands (Hawaii); east Asia: China, Singapore and Siam (Thailand); the Middle East: (Greece, Cyprus, Turkey, Syria, the Holy Land and Persia (Iran)); and Africa: Western Africa—Cape Palmas—and Southern Africa—among the Zulus.

 The fight against Indian removal

 Jeremiah Evarts served as treasurer, 1812–20, and as corresponding secretary from 1821 until his death in 1831.
 Under his leadership, the board in 1821 expanded the role of women: it authorized Ellen Stetson, the first unmarried female missionary to the American Indians, and Betsey Stockton, the first unmarried female overseas missionary and the first African-American missionary.

+In 1826, the ABCFM merged with the United Foreign Mission Society, which had been formed in 1817 by members of Presbyterian and Reformed churches.

 Evarts led the organization's efforts to place missionaries with American Indian tribes in the Southeastern United States.
 He also led the ABCFM's extensive fight against Indian removal policies in general and the Indian Removal Act of 1830 in particular.